 Never used a faucet water filter before?
 Don’t worry!
 This comprehensive buying guide will explain the main features of several faucet water filter models and how they can benefit you and your family.

 - Buying Guide

 - Final Thoughts

-This product is made with premium quality food grade 304 stainless steel housing.
+This faucet water filter is made with premium quality food grade 304 stainless steel housing.
 It’s crack-proof, durable, and won’t leak, which means that it’s money well spent as it will last you a long time.

 It boasts speedy water flow, filtering 8 cups of 0.5GPM clean filtered water per minute.
 It’s easy to install quickly, with no extra tools needed.